What Models & Functions Work Best for Business Engagement?

 Necessary Functions for Business Engagement

 VR agencies use many different models in engaging businesses at the state and local levels.
 Regardless of the model, there are certain functions that every VR agency must perform if it is to engage in a meaningful way with business.
 Who performs the functions depends on the vision and values of the organization, the size of the state and the agency, the number of full time positions and the geographic distribution of staff, the availability of and relationships with external partners, and economic development issues within the state.
+Download the guide, Building Business Relationships & Resources to help identify promising practices, tips, and questions to consider throughout the various stages of a business relationship lifecycle.

 Business Engagement Staff Roles and Functions